taralynn00/GVSU-Hackathon-Handbook/README.md

 ```

-# Putting Images on Device:
+## Putting Images on Device for I2C OLED:
 This takes an image, resizes it to fit the device, and uses dithering to convert a colored image to black and white.
 Note that the display has a resolution of 128x64 pixels, so if you don’t want the image to get distorted, you’ll have to make sure the image has a similar ratio.

 ```